ritchieng/ritchieng.github.io/index.md

 ## The Purpose of Artificial Intelligence
 John Keynes predicted we would only work 15 hours a week.
 Yup, you heard it!
 I believe we can do that with even fewer stupendously productive hours.
-We can then spend the rest of our time doing other awesome things like [Black Water Rafting (bet you have never heard of this)](http://www.waitomo.com/black-water-rafting/Pages/default.aspx).
+We can then spend the rest of our time doing other awesome things like [Black Water Rafting](http://www.waitomo.com/black-water-rafting/Pages/default.aspx).
+I bet you have never heard of that.

 We can and will reach there by improving machine intelligence that can directly and indirectly improve people's lives.

+## Upcoming Talk
+I'll be presenting at [REWORK Deep Learning Summit Singapore 2017](https://www.re-work.co/events/deep-learning-summit-singapore-april-2017) on scalable hyperparameter optimization.

 ## Awesome Ongoing Projects
 **[Gloqo](https://www.gloqo.com)**